kneeraazon404/deterministic-quantitative-routing/README.md

 Create a module `lib.py` with functions that strictly follow this signature:
 `prices: array[float] -> states: array[int]`

-These functions must be parameter-less.
+These functions must be parameterless.
 They act as "black boxes."

 ```python
 # Example Mock